jarvint12/hruh_webpage/en/contribute.md

 ## How to edit instructions in this website

-Basically this webpage is just a collection of [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) documents, so you just need to edit the Markdown files.
-There are multiple ways of doing that, but the simplest is:
+Basically this webpage is just a collection of [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) documents, so *you just need to edit the Markdown files*.
+There are multiple ways of doing that, but the simplest is the GitHub way:

-* the GitHub way: edit the .md files straight in [this repo](https://github.com/janihuuh/hruh_webpage).
+1) Edit the .md files straight in [this repo](https://github.com/janihuuh/hruh_webpage).

 Tips on markdown can be found e.g. [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 A text editor is adviced, e.g. [Atom](https://atom.io/) or [MacDown](https://macdown.uranusjr.com/)